MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xd1--driver-irql-not-less-or-equal.md

 This bug check is usually caused by drivers that have used improper memory addresses.

-Possible causes for the page fault include the following:
+Possible causes for the page fault include the following events:

 - The function was marked as pageable and was running at an elevated IRQL (which includes obtaining a lock).